oroinc/documentation/backend/api/batch-api.rst

 Batch API Configuration
 -----------------------

-All configuration options related to Batch API are grouped in ``batch_api`` section of ApiBundle configuration:
+All configuration options related to Batch API are grouped in the ``batch_api`` section of ApiBundle configuration:

 .. code-block:: yaml